Jorge V. José

 Jorge V. José is a Mexican/American physicist born in Mexico City.
 Currently the James H. Rudy Distinguished Professor of Physics at Indiana University.
 He has made seminal contributions to research in a variety of disciplines, including condensed matter physics, nonlinear dynamics, quantum chaos, biological physics, computational neuroscience and lately precision psychiatry.
 His pioneering work on the two-dimensional x-y model has been exceedingly influential in many areas of physics and has garnered many citations.
-He edited the book on the “40 Years of Berezinskii-Kosterlitz-Thouless Theory”, on two-dimensional topological phase transitions in 2013.
+He edited the book 40 Years of Berezinskii-Kosterlitz-Thouless Theory, about two-dimensional topological phase transitions, in 2013.
 Three years later KT were awarded the 2016 Nobel Physics Prize.

 Life and career

 José was born in Mexico City.
 He studied physics at the National University of Mexico.
 He finished his undergraduate degree in two and a half years, including an undergraduate thesis.
 He did his Ph.D. thesis under the advice of Leo P. Kadanoff at Brown University within a couple of years.
 Kadanoff hired him as a postdoctoral fellow thereafter during which time they wrote the ‘JKKN’ paper together with Scott Kirkpatrick and David Nelson.
 The paper provided a theoretical foundation and extensions of the Berezinskii-Kosterlitz-Thouless (BKT) theory.

-After Brown University he was at the University of Chicago (1977-1979) as the first James Frank fellow.
+After Brown University he was at the University of Chicago (1977–1979) as the first James Frank fellow.
 At Rutgers University he was a Research Assistant Professor for a year in the group of Elihu Abrahams.
-He joined the Northeastern University faculty where he was promoted from Assistant (1980-84), Associate (1984-88) to Full professor (1988-1994).
-He was then the Mathews University Distinguished Professor (1996-2007).
-In 1995 he was the founder and director of the ‘Center for Interdisciplinary Research on Complex System’ (CIRCS) at Northeastern (1995-2015).
-From 2005-2010 he was the Vice President for Research of the ‘System University of New York’ at Buffalo and a professor of Physics and Biophysics.
-From 2010-2016 he was the System Vice President for Research of Indiana University, being a member of the Physics Department in Bloomington and of the Stark Neuroscience Institute plus Adjunct Professor of Cellular & Integrative Physiology, at Indiana University School of Medicine,in Indianapolis.
+He joined the Northeastern University faculty where he was promoted from Assistant (1980–84), Associate (1984–88) to Full professor (1988–1994).
+He was then the Mathews University Distinguished Professor (1996–2007).
+In 1995 he was the founder and director of the Center for Interdisciplinary Research on Complex Systems (CIRCS) at Northeastern (1995–2015).
+From 2005 to 2010 he was the Vice President for Research of the System University of New York at Buffalo and a professor of Physics and Biophysics.
+From 2010 to 2016 he was the System Vice President for Research of Indiana University, being a member of the Physics Department in Bloomington and of the Stark Neuroscience Institute plus Adjunct Professor of Cellular & Integrative Physiology, at Indiana University School of Medicine, in Indianapolis.